 Recently, I picked up a book I wanted to read.

 Really!
 I wanted to read it because I had read an article that shared some highlights from its chapters and it interested me.

 I settled into my comfortable “reading” chair and cracked the book cover.
 There’s something to be said for the anticipation that comes from that sound.
 I flipped passed all those useless, extra pages that say who wrote it.
 I stopped when I saw the header, “Chapter One”, and then started to read.

 Some books just suck me in.
 The story.
 The characters.
 The information.
 This one had all that, but I kept having to re-read lines and I felt like I was struggling to keep moving into the book.

 What was the problem?

-After I realized the energy that I was expelling in order to get the information, I stopped to look at the layout of the pages.
-The font was ok, however a bit small, and the lines were pretty tight together.
+After I realized the energy that I was expending in order to get the information, I stopped to look at the layout of the pages.
+The font was ok, however, a bit small, and the lines were pretty tight together.
 But the lines were too long!

 Throughout most of printing history, books start with galleys (columns of text) pasted onto the layout board in columns.
 These lines were easy to read because there weren’t very many words on each line, and you could easily navigate back to the next line.